 With a background in understanding in fine detail just how the human and horse's bodies work, our sessions consider the rider's actions and the horse and how the saddle interacts with the rider.

-We always run through an unmounted session to assess the rider osteopathically and detect any areas that need to be worked on.
-We often assess the horse's joints and talk about tack too during a session to make sure we get an accurate overall picture
+Our sessions include an unmounted session to assess the rider osteopathically and detect any areas that need to be worked on.
+We will often assess the horse's movements too and talk about any external factors such as tack or shoeing during a session to make sure we get an accurate overall picture of what influences you and your horse.

-All this provides us with a vast amount of information!
+All these checks provide us with a vast amount of information!
 We can then discuss our findings with you and show you any media we've taken of you so you can see what's happening too.

 From here, we formulate a plan of action specifically for you to strengthen areas of weakness and make tangible changes that are easy to replicate before running through a mounted exam again and reassessing what changes have occurred.

-We frequently use aids such as franklin balls, MFR release balls, Kinesio tape and resistance bands to help the rider work on their own body.
-These sessions are suitable for all riders, from pleasure riders to the Olympic/Paralympic level and across all disciplines.
+We frequently use aids such as franklin balls, myofascial release balls, kinesiotape and resistance bands to help the rider work on their own body.